civicrm/civicrm-dev-docs/docs/api/interfaces.md

 });
 ```

-These requests are different to doing a Chained API call as they are making simultaneous API requests and they are not related or dependant on each other.
+These requests are different to doing a Chained API call as they are making simultaneous API requests and they are not related or dependent on each other.

 !!! note
     Javascript does not guarantee the *ordering* of associative objects.
 To ensure the API calls execute in a specific order, use the array syntax instead.